tc39/proposal-observable/EventTargetObservable.md

 ![Aggregator](http://tc39.github.io/proposal-observable/aggregator.png)

 A user can select from several image-heavy subs using the select box.
 Each time a new sub is selected the app downloads the first 300 post summaries from that sub.
-The user can navigate through the images for a sub using a next and previous button.
-When the user navigates the image for the post is preloaded and displayed if the image load is successful.
+Once the posts have been loaded, the user can navigate through the image associated with each post using a next and previous button.
+When the user navigates to a new post the image is displayed as soon as it has been successfully preloaded.
 If the image load is not successful, or the post does have an associated image, a placeholder image is displayed.
-Whenever data is being loaded form the network, a translucent animated image is rendered over top of the screen.
+Whenever data is being loaded from the network, a transparent animated loading image is rendered over top of the image.

 This app may appear simple, but naive implementations could suffer from any of the following race conditions:

 * In the event requests for a subs posts complete out of order, images from old subs may be displayed after images from subs selected by the user more recently.
 * In the event image preloads complete out of order, old images may be displayed after images selected by the user more recently.
 * While a new sub is being loaded, the UI may continue responding to the navigation events for the current sub.
-Consequently images from the old sub may be displayed briefly before abruptly being replaced by those in the new sub, leading to a poor user experience.
+Consequently images from the old sub may be displayed briefly before abruptly being replaced by those in the newly-loaded sub.

 Note that **all of these bugs can be avoided through the use of the "Switch Latest" concurrency coordination pattern**, because each bug is caused by continuing to respond to notifications which have been rendered irrelevant by a more recent notification.
 The forthcoming sections will explore three possible implementations of this app, each of which will attempt to implement the "Switch Latest" pattern using different primitives: